-People recognize when they are being marketed to and it can often leave a bad taste in their mouth to be aware of an email sender’s true intentions.
-When a potential buyer reads something that is packed full of sales terms and pitches, they are likely to lose interest — and respect — rather quickly.
+People recognize when they’re being marketed to and it can leave a bad taste in their mouth to know an email sender’s true intentions.
+Consequently, when a potential buyer receives an email packed with sales terms and pitches, they’re likely to lose interest — and respect — rather quickly.

-Email recipients want to feel as though you are sending them information that is beneficial to them.
-If all they recognize is your desire to gain their support or funding, they’ll feel a lot less willing to engage.
+Email recipients want to feel as though you’re sending them information that benefits them.
+As a result, if all they recognize is your desire to gain their support or money, they’ll be much less willing to engage.

 Failing To Add Value

-Readers sign up to receive emails because they expect to receive something of importance to them.
-If they don’t see anything that is useful that has the potential to improve or enhance their lives, why should they read on?
+Readers sign up to receive emails because they expect to receive something that is important to them.
+If they don’t see anything useful with the potential to improve or enhance their lives, why should they read on?
 A bored reader is the most likely to unsubscribe.

 As well, a common email marketing mistake is to forget to add a call to action (CTA).
-Without a clear, concise, attention-grabbing CTA, readers are less likely to understand the value of the email and the next steps they could be taking to learn more or invest in the information.
+Without a clear, attention-grabbing CTA, readers are less likely to understand the value of the email.
+As well, they won’t know the next steps they could be taking to learn more or invest in the information.

 “Stand out from the never-ending stream of emails in your prospects’ inboxes by offering something of real value.
 What’s actually useful in their world?
 Maybe it’s a free ebook, online assessment or relevant article,” says Wayshak.
 “These are all great items to include in your prospecting emails to help boost your value.”